karlnapf/shogun-wiki/GSoC_2015_project_installation.md

 # Easy installation on major platforms
-**This is THE SINGLE MOST IMPORTANT project for GSoC**.
+**This is among the MOST IMPORTANT projects for GSoC**.
 It does not involve any Machine Learning but is a good way for hackers to get involved in Shogun.
 We might take 2 students with different OS skills here.
 See also the [windows](GSoC_2015_windows) project.

 ### Mentors